zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_link - set the vars of this word frontend object bases on the url array
         \-- sandbox_link - set the vars of this sandbox link object bases on the url array
         \-- sandbox_typed - set the vars of this object bases on the url array
+    \-- input_valid
+        \-- component - besides the base checks the ui message links are code links like the code id, so a change
     \-- api_mapper
         \-- figure_list - set the vars of this figure list based on the given json
         \-- formula_link - set the vars this formula link bases on the api json array
-        \-- sandbox_code_id - set the vars of this object bases on the api json array
         \-- sandbox_link - set the vars this sandbox link bases on the api json array
         \-- sandbox_typed - set the vars of this object bases on the api json array
     \-- __construct